harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 	d. shuffled_ids = an experimental run that scrambles the relationship between concept and ID.
 Shuffled-ids in the paper.

 	e. alphabetical = an experimental run that alphabetizes the concepts by label and assigns consecutive IDs.
 Alphabetical-ids in the paper.
+4. Evaluation_Files: All of the folders and files for the evaluation pipeline.

+	a.

+	b.

+	c.
+5. concept_system_output: The final full system output by MODEL (CRF, LSTM, LSTM_CRF, CHAR_EMBEDDINGS, LSTEM_ELMO, and BIOBERT) and then by ontology with and without extensions.
+The summary results files are also included: Full_results_all_models.xlsx and Full_results_all_models_EXT.xlsx, as well as results for each span detection model type.

 ### CRAFT-3.1.3
 Version 3 of the CRAFT corpus that was used for the 2019 CRAFT Shared Task.
 More details can be found here: https://github.com/UCDenver-ccp/CRAFT/releases/tag/v3.1.3.
 We use the concept-annotation folder for all annotations.